What are Artform Boards?

 After four years as Deputy CEO, Anne commenced as CEO of Musica Viva Australia in December 2022.

-- Claire Edwardes – Claire is a trailblazing artist and the Artistic Director & CEO of Ensemble Offspring, Australia’s leading new music ensemble.
-A four-time recipient of the APRA Art Music Luminary Award and an advocate for gender equity, Claire has made an indelible impact on Australian music, receiving the Medal of the Order of Australia in 2022 and the Australian Women in Music Award for Creative Leadership in 2023.
+- Claire Edwardes – Claire is a trailblazing percussionist and the Artistic Director & CEO of Ensemble Offspring, Australia’s leading new music ensemble.
+A four-time recipient of the APRA Art Music Luminary Award and an advocate for gender equity and First Nations empowerment in the arts, Claire has made an indelible impact on Australian music, receiving the Medal of the Order of Australia in 2022 and the Australian Women in Music Award for Creative Leadership in 2023.

-- Cressida Griffith – Co-General Manager of Pinchgut Opera, Australia's leading Baroque opera company, Cressida has had an extensive career spanning roles at the London Symphony Orchestra, Australian Chamber Orchestra, and the Victorian Opera.
+- Cressida Griffith – Co-Executive Director of Pinchgut Opera, Australia's leading Baroque opera company, Cressida has had an extensive career spanning roles at the London Symphony Orchestra, Australian Chamber Orchestra, Victorian Opera and Orchestra Victoria, as well as holding a Bachelor of Music from the University of Melbourne.
 Cressida brings deep expertise in arts management and philanthropy.

 - Dominic Lui – A Sydney-based performer and producer with expertise in classical music and theatre, Dominic currently serves as Associate Producer at Omega Ensemble and Digital Content Coordinator at Contemporary Asian Australian Performance.
 A talented singing actor and musician, his recent theatre credits include 'A Little Night Music' and 'HMS Pinafore.’